Kira2K/TreemapDiagrammVue/README.md

 ## vue-treemap-diagramm

 Simple treemap diagramm for Vue3 and Vite.
 Use predefined colors or provide your own instead.
-DEMO:
+LIVE DEMO: https://treemapdiagrammvuedemo.firebaseapp.com

 ## Quick start